vivanova97/SCV_Git_PR/Git_Instructions.md

 To continue working on your file, you must return to the latest commit by using either `git switch -` or `git checkout master`.

 ## 8. Ignoring Files
+A .gitignore file is used to tell Git which files or directories it should ignore and not track changes for.

+Git is a version control system that helps manage changes to files and directories over time.